emilk/Configuru/README.md

 	// You can modify the read config: cfg["message"] = "goodbye";

-	dump_file("output.cfg", cfg, JSON); // Will include comments in the original.
+	dump_file("output.json", cfg, JSON); // Will include comments in the original.

 Reference semantics vs value semantics
 -------------------------------------------------------------------------------
-By default, Config objects acts like reference types, e.g. like a std::shared_ptr:
+By default, Config objects acts like reference types, e.g. like a `std::shared_ptr`:

 	auto shallow_copy = cfg;
 	cfg["message"] = "changed!";